lyteword/chspurgeon-tod/volume-7/psalm-150.md

 **Verse 1.** *Praise ye the Lord.* Praise God with a strong faith; praise him with holy love and delight; praise him with an entire confidence in Christ; praise him with a believing triumph over the powers of darkness; praise him with an earnest desire towards him, and a full satisfaction in him; praise him by a universal respect to all his commands; praise him by a cheerful submission to all his disposals; praise him by rejoicing in his love, and solacing yourselves in his great goodness; praise him by promoting the interests of the kingdom of his grace; praise him by a lively hope and expectation of the kingdom of his glory.— *Matthew Henry.*

-**Verse 1.** *In his sanctuary.* wvdqb.Many have been the notions of the commentators as to the shade of meaning here; for the word differs from the form in Ps 20:2vdwqm( *from the sanctuary* ).
+**Verse 1.** *In his sanctuary.* wvdqb.
+Many have been the notions of the commentators as to the shade of meaning here; for the word differs from the form in Ps 20:2vdwqm( *from the sanctuary* ).
 The Vulgate adopts the plural rendering, *in sanctis ejus,* "in his holy places."
 Campensis renders it, *ob insignem sanctitatem ipsius,* "because of his excellent holiness."
 Some see under the word an allusion to the holy tabernacle of Deity, the flesh of Christ.
 Luther, in his German version, translates thus: *in seinem Heiligthum,* "in his holiness."
 The same harmony of comparative thought appears in the two clauses of this verse as in such passages as 1Ki 8:13,49 Isa 62:15.
 The place of worship where God specially hears prayer and accepts praise, and the firmament where angels fly at his command, and veil their faces in adoration, are each a sanctuary.
 The sanctuary is manifestly here looked at as the temple of grace, the firmament as the temple of power.
 So the verse proclaims both grace and glory.— *Martin Geier.*

-**Verse 1.** *Praise God in his sanctuary.* The Septuagint, Vulgate Latin, and the eastern versions, render it, "in his holy ones"; among his saints, in the assembly of them, where he is to be feared and praised: it may be translated, "in his Holy One", and be understood of Christ, as it is by Cocceius...Some render it, *"for"* or *"because of his holiness."* The perfection of holiness in him; in which he is glorious and fearful in the praises of, and which appears in all his works of providence and grace.— *John Gill.*
+**Verse 1.** *Praise God in his sanctuary.* The Septuagint, Vulgate Latin, and the eastern versions, render it, "in his holy ones"; among his saints, in the assembly of them, where he is to be feared and praised: it may be translated, "in his Holy One", and be understood of Christ, as it is by Cocceius...
+Some render it, *"for"* or *"because of his holiness."* The perfection of holiness in him; in which he is glorious and fearful in the praises of, and which appears in all his works of providence and grace.— *John Gill.*

 **Verse 1.** *Praise God.* In many places we have the compound word,xy-wllx, *halelujah,* praise ye Jehovah; but this is the first place in which we findla-wllh, *halelu-el,* praise God, or the strong God.
 Praise him who is Jehovah, the infinite and self existent Being; and praise him who is God, *El,* or *Elohim,* the great God in covenant with mankind, to bless and save them unto eternal life.— *Adam Clarke.*